xiao-liu/zeta-go-legacy/README.md

 * Komi: We choose komi=7.5.

-# Differences from AlphaGoZero
+# Differences from AlphaGo Zero
 * Since ZetaGo only considers simple ko, a history of length 3 is sufficient to fully determine the state and hence the input of ZetaGo only has 7 (=2\*3+1) feature planes.
-As a comparison, AlphaGoZero considers a history of length 8 and it has 17 (=2\*8+1) feature planes.
+As a comparison, AlphaGo Zero considers a history of length 8 and it has 17 (=2\*8+1) feature planes.

 * ZetaGo is single-threaded.
 As a result, virtual loss trick is no longer needed and I did not implement it.
-In AlphaGoZero, the three components (the optimization of the neural network, the evaluation of the neural network, and the generation of self-play data) are asynchronously executed in parallel.
+In AlphaGo Zero, the three components (the optimization of the neural network, the evaluation of the neural network, and the generation of self-play data) are asynchronously executed in parallel.
 In ZetaGo, because it is single-threaded, the three components run sequentially.

-* The resignation system has not been implemented yet.
+* The description of AlphaGo Zero's resignation module lacks details.
-ZetaGo will play each game until termination.
+In the paper, the authors wrote:
+"AlphaGo Zero resigns if its root value and best child value are lower than a threshold value v_resign."
+However they never defined what "root value" and "best child value" are.
+The description of resignation in AlphaGo is much more clear, in which they explicitly used quantity max_a{Q(s, a)} (the best action value of the root s) to determine resignation.
+In ZetaGo, I follow AlphaGo and also use max_a{Q(s, a)} <= v_resign as the criterion of resignation.

 # Usage
 ZetaGo provides three basic functions: